TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

        $this->dependency = $dependency;
    }

-By default all classes shipped by the TYPO3 Core  system extensions are available for dependency injection.
+By default all classes shipped by the `TYPO3 Core`:pn:  system extensions are available for dependency injection.

 .. contents::